TITLE 68: PROFESSIONS AND OCCUPATIONS

 v) A written description of how the facility intends to use the automated storage and dispensing system;

 D) Determining and monitoring access to and the limits on access (e.g., security levels) to the automated storage and dispensing system.
-Access shall be defined by policies and procedures of the pharmacy and shall comply with State and federal regulations.
+Access shall be defined by policies and procedures of the pharmacy and shall comply with any applicable State and federal regulations.

 2) Additional responsibilities of the pharmacist-in-charge or pharmacist designated by the pharmacist-in-charge shall include: